typeworld/guiapp/README.md

 Coverage tests should be run directly after each git push, as the locally executed code will be mapped to the current git version.
 Maybe I can get this to work automatically after each push.

+The Windows selftest runs fine on AppVeyor, so this is added automatically.